 Williamsburg – Spooks and Legends Haunted Tours

 Besides the ghost tour, you also have the option to take a Witches and Pirates tour!
 Reserve tours in advance to receive a discount.
 Dogs are welcome all outdoor tours.
-Your dog must be friendly, on a leash, and you must clean up after them.
+Pets must be friendly, on a leash, and you must clean up after them.

 Washington, DC – Washington DC Ghost Tours